 If you are interested in a Structural Pest Control license, visit Georgia Department of Agriculture's Structural Pest Control web page

 If you do not meet the requirements for obtaining either a Private Applicator license or a Commercial Applicator license but wish to know more about properly, safely, and effectively applying pesticides, you may wish to obtain a Georgia Competent Applicators of Pesticides Program (GCAPP) certificate by completing GCAPP training.
-Instructions on how to sign up for GCAPP training are outlined on the PSEP homepage in response to the final question regarding getting pesticide safety education if you're not interested in becoming a certified applicator.
+Instructions on how to sign up for GCAPP training are outlined on our Homeowner & Public Service Safety Training page.

 What is a Private Pesticide Applicator license and when is it required?